Read-The-Question/rtq-review/src/pages/md/papers/devonport-high-school-for-boys--11-plus--maths--2017--sample-paper-2.md

 $1$

-It is not a prime number.
+$1$ can only be divided by one number, $1$ itself, so with this definition $1$ is not a prime number.

 </div>
 </div>